UtkarshBais/Docs/aspnet/web-api/overview/web-api-routing-and-actions/routing-in-aspnet-web-api.md

 [!code-csharp[Main](routing-in-aspnet-web-api/samples/sample8.cs)]

+Note: For Web API 2.0 even if a method does not use **Route** attribute, it will remain inaccessible via the URL (routing rules).

 ## Further Reading

 This topic provided a high-level view of routing.
 For more detail, see [Routing and Action Selection](routing-and-action-selection.md), which describes exactly how the framework matches a URI to a route, selects a controller, and then selects the action to invoke.